KScott6/SCINet_walkthroughs/genome_assembly/README_pacbio.md

    * Used to locate BAM files in bam2fastq step

 genome_size_Mbp
-   * Used in assembly step
+   * Used in the genome assembly step, for some assembly software

 ncbi_tax_ID
    * Used in NCBI FCS genome cleaning step
-   * get the TaxIDs from NCBI Taxonomy database
+   * You can get these TaxIDs from NCBI Taxonomy database
-   * Be as specific as you're able to be (to genus level preferred)
+   * Be as specific as you can (to genus level preferred)

 The species column in the example sheet is not used by any of my scripts and only exists for your benefit.